harshilp24/RestvsSpread/draft.md

 ### Let's have a look at some of the ways spread may be used:
 #### Adding array elements to an existing array
 Unlike rest parameters, the spread operator can be used as the first input.
-It, if you want to add an element to the end of your array, you could do so as follows:
+If you want to add an element to the end of your array, you could do so as follows:
 ```js
 const  info = ["My", "Name", "is"];
 const  aboutMe = ["Hello,", ...info, "Harshil."];